 With bar and column charts this means that your category – or your independent variable - should be your categorical axis, and the amount – or your dependent variable –should be the numerical axis.
 In other words, the amounts drive the height of the bars.
-For example, for a chart communicating ‘fruits eaten in the office today’ – fruits such as apple, banana, peach are your categories or independent variables along the base of your chart, and the amounts such as 1,2 3, 4 are dependent variables along the height.
+For example, for a chart communicating ‘fruits eaten in the office today’ – fruits such as apple, banana, and peach are your categories or independent variables along the base of your chart, and the amounts such as 1,2 3, and 4 are dependent variables along with the height.

 Watch out!
-If you are communicating distribution, rather than comparison, you will be a creating a histogram.
+If you are communicating distribution, rather than comparison, you will be creating a histogram.
 Despite similar appearances, a histogram is NOT a bar chart.
 The data and the crafting of your chart need to be approached differently.
 Using The Data Visualisation Catalogue is also a helpful resource, as it lists out visualization goals, and suggests presentation options and charts you should consider to show the data.

-If there is one thing we can stress, many feel that bar charts are ‘too basic’, often thinking that there must be a ‘better way’ to lay out the data.
+If there is one thing we can stress, many feel that bar charts are ‘too basic’, often thinking that there must be a ‘better way’ to layout the data.
 But the fact is that lots of data sets that show comparison are best represented in a humble bar chart.
 See what we mean below, the bar chart is the clearest option to present the story.

 2. Simplify what you include

 Ok, so you’ve ascertained that you’re communicating comparison and we’ve convinced you not to avoid using a bar or a column chart.
 Your next step is making the data speak.

 A chart’s power to clearly and effectively convey information is often found in its simplicity.
 Restraint is what sets the best dataviz designers apart from the rest, with the beauty lying in insights shining through for the reader to discover.